-In some cases, specific therapy like seeing a hypnotherapist might work better than a book.
+In some cases, using alternative holistic therapies like seeing a hypnotherapist might work better than a book.
 (An irrational fear of water is very different from the fear of not being good enough.)
 It depends on what you need to work on within the fear spectrum in order to manifest what you want.

 3. You don't address your problems and weaknesses